cloudposse/github-action-release-branch-manager/README.md

 On publishing new major release `N` branch for previous release `N-1` will be created.

+This GitHub Action adopts a streamlined approach to managing release branches, drawing on a trunk-based branching strategy.
+In this model, the `DEFAULT_BRANCH` consistently represents the most recent release, while release branches are exclusively created for previous major releases, if applicable.
+This structure simplifies the process for contributors when submitting Pull Requests for bug fixes or backporting modifications to older releases, as it enables them to target a specific major release.

-For example when new release `v5.0.0` with tag `5.0.0` gets published this workflow will create new branch `release/v4`.
+**How it works:** upon publishing a new major release `N`, a corresponding branch for the previous release `N-1` will be automatically generated.
+For instance, when the `v5.0.0` release is published with the `5.0.0` tag, this workflow will create a new branch named `release/v4`.

-This action requires repository to use SemVer versioning.
+This action requires GitHub releases to follow the [SemVer versioning](https://semver.org/) scheme.